munawira/munawira.github.io/README.md

 I will update the site with more info over the next few weeks.

-I will be using this space to update my projects and research progres
+I will be using this space to update my projects and research progress.